 The Lake Charles Regional Airport (LCH) began operation in 1961.
 LCH is a commercial air service and serves the air travel needs of the over 180,000 residents of Southwest Louisiana.
-Air service is provided by Continental Airlines and American Airlines.
-Continental provides service to their Houston hub which has connecting flights to virtually any place on the globe.
-Continental Airlines alone flies to more worldwide destinations than any other airline.
+Air service is provided by United Airlines and American Airlines.
+United provides service to their Houston hub which has connecting flights to virtually any place on the globe.
+United Airlines alone flies to more worldwide destinations than any other airline.
 American provides service to their Dallas/Fort Worth hub which has connecting flights worldwide.

 In addition to commercial air travel, the Lake Charles Regional Airport also serves general aviation and corporate travel needs.
 A new $1.8 million FBO facility opened in 2006.